Binbrook C of E Primary School – SEN&D Information Report

 We recognise that transitions can be a challenging time for all children, especially children with SEND and we take steps to ensure that any transition is as smooth as possible.

 All children with SEND are highlighted during transition periods.
 Arrangements will depend on the type and complexity of their needs.
 We liaise closely with Early Years Support to identify children who will join our school.
-We make regular visits to Binbrook Early Learners and the pupils go in class Hedgehogs once a week after Christmas for a story session.
+Our pre-school children are based in the classroom next to our Reception Class children.
+There are therefore many opportunties to ensure smooth transition.
 When any child joins our school, at whatever age, we use the records from their previous setting and our own initial assessments to determine the most appropriate level of support and targets.

 When children leave our school to transfer to secondary school we liaise with a contact teacher to ensure all information regarding difficulties and support is passed on through discussion as well as through records.
 If a child moves to another school before Year 6 a telephone conversation as well as reports and records are communicated to the new school.
 Sometimes it is beneficial for the child to have a few sessions at their new school whilst staying with us so their integration is planned in smoothly and properly.